Nathan-v-n/PatternAnalysis-2025-NN/recognition/HipMRI_VQVAE_SSIM_Problem_47489299/README.md

 python predict.py
 ```
 This then creates a predict_output folder and saves example reconstruction
  figures.
-In the format of the orignal next to the reconstruction.
+In the format of the original next to the reconstruction.
   With the SSIM score in the name of the file in the format `example_{i}_SSIM_{SSIM score}.png`